Borrowing money may be unavoidable at times. Here’s what you need to know

 Why Credit Is Tough to Shift

-Say you spend £100 on your credit card buying the latest One Direction merchandise (… we don’t judge).
+Say you spend £100 on your credit card buying that band merch you really want (…we don’t judge).

 If you pay the £100 back in full when you get your monthly statement, you clear your balance and everything’s rosy.